AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 ## Documentation updates - March 2020 {#doc-updates-march-2020}

+More detailed information on the Enhanced MTA has been added to core documentation, particularly regarding email processing rules and bounce mail qualification [Read more](../../administration/using/configuring-email-channel.md#email-processing-rules)

 The Configuring a mobile application documentation and related pages have been updated to reflect SDK V4 depreciation.
 [Read more](https://aep-sdks.gitbook.io/docs/version-4-sdk-end-of-support-faq)

 The Adobe Campaign Standard / Adobe Experience Manager integration documentation has been updated and improved.
 [Read more](../../integrating/using/configure-experience-manager.md)